DACF Home → Bureaus & Programs → Bureau of Parks and Lands → Get Involved → Maine Conservation Corps → Join the Corps

 Orientation and Training Topics:

-Members will participate in up to five orientation and training days, typical topics include: Intro to AmeriCorps, Prohibited Program Activities, MCC, Host Sites and You, OnCorps reporting, Goal Setting, Portfolio Development, Professional Communication, Conflict Resolution, National Incident Management Systems, Leave No Trace, Intro to Trails, Tool Safety, Use and Maintenance, Interpretive Programs.
-Initial orientation and training will likely include some virtual aspects in 2023.
+Members will participate in up to five orientation days.
+Typical topics include: Intro to AmeriCorps, Prohibited Program Activities, MCC, Host Sites and You, OnCorps reporting, Portfolio Development, Professional Communication, National Incident Management Systems, and Safety.
+Orientation and training will be primarily in person.

-Job readiness training, such as resume writing, job search components, appropriate workplace behaviors and interview skills will be taught throughout the term of service.
+Job readiness training, such as resume writing, job search components, appropriate workplace behaviors, and interview skills will be taught throughout the term of service.
+Additional training may be provided by the Host Site.

 Volunteer Engagement